-- 3.1 In alkaline solution, calcium and magnesium will interfere by forming a precipitate, which scatters light.
-EDTA is added to the buffer to prevent this interference. - 3.2 Non-volatile amines such as cysteine, ethanolamine and ethylenediamine
+3.1 In alkaline solution, calcium and magnesium will interfere by forming a precipitate, which scatters light.
+EDTA is added to the buffer to prevent this interference.

-- cause a decrease in ammonia sensitivity. - 3.3 Lauryl sulfate and some detergents can cause low ammonia recoveries. - 3.4 Color, turbidity and certain organic species may interfere.
+- 3.2 Non-volatile amines such as cysteine, ethanolamine and ethylenediamine cause a decrease in ammonia sensitivity. - 3.3 Lauryl sulfate and some detergents can cause low ammonia recoveries. - 3.4 Color, turbidity and certain organic species may interfere.
 Turbidity is removed by filtration and sample color can be corrected for by running the samples through the manifold without color formation. - 3.5 Method interferences may be caused by contaminants in the reagent water, reagents, glassware, and other sample processing apparatus that can bias analyte response, especially in low level detection of Ammonia.
 To eliminate this problem, wash glassware with 1:1 HCl and rinse with DI water.

 - 4.1 Accepted laboratory safety practices should be followed during reagent preparation and instrument operation.
 Use of gloves, eye protection, and lab coat are required when preparing reagents. - 4.2 The following chemicals have the potential to be highly toxic or hazardous. - 3.3.1.
 Sodium Hydroxide - 3.3.2.
-Sodium Nitroprusside - 4.3 A reference file of Material Safety Data Sheet (MSDS) is available to all personnel involved in the chemical analysis.
+Sodium Nitroprusside - 4.3 A reference file of Safety Data Sheets (SDS) is available to all personnel involved in the chemical analysis.

-- 37.1 Equipment
+- 5.1 Equipment

-- 37.1.1 Lachat Quick Chem FIA 8500 series.
+- 5.1.1 Lachat Quick Chem FIA 8500 series.

 - 5.1.1.1 XYZ Auto sampler ASX-520 series with sample, standard and dilution racks

 - 5.1.1.2 Manifold or reaction unit

 - 5.1.1.3 Multichannel Reagent Pump RP-100 series

 - 5.1.1.4 Colorimetric Detector

 - 5.1.1.4.1 Flowcell, 10 mm, 80uL, glass flow cell

 - 5.1.1.4.2 660 nm interference filter

-- 5.1.1.5 Computer, monitor, printer and The Flow Solution software.

-- 5.2 Supplies - 5.2.1 13x100 mm test tubes, Fisher # 14-961-27 - 5.2.2 16x125 mm test tubes, Fisher # 14-961-30
+- 5.1.1.5 Computer, monitor, printer and The Flow Solution software. - 5.2 Supplies - 5.2.1 13 x 100 mm test tubes, Fisher # 14-961-27 - 5.2.2 16 x 125 mm test tubes, Fisher # 14-961-30

 - 6.1 Reagents - 6.1.1 Buffer In a 1 L volumetric flask dissolve 30.0 g sodium hydroxide (NaOH), 25.0 g ethlylenediaminetetraacetic acid, disodium salt dihydrate, and 67 g sodium phosphate dibasic heptahydrate (Na2HPO4·7H2O) in about 900 mL DI water.
-Dilute to the mark with DI water and invert three times.
-Prepare fresh bi-weekly. - 6.1.2 Salicylate Nitroprusside Color Reagent In a 1 L volumetric flask, dissolve 144 g sodium salicylate [salicylic acid sodium salt, C6H4(OH)(COO)Na] and 3.5 g sodium nitroprusside [sodium nitroferricyanide dihydrate, Na2Fe(CN)5NO·2H2O] in about 800 mL DI water.
+Dilute to the mark with DI water and mix well.
+Prepare monthly. - 6.1.2 Salicylate Nitroprusside Color Reagent In a 1 L volumetric flask, dissolve 144 g sodium salicylate [salicylic acid sodium salt, C6H4(OH)(COO)Na] and 3.5 g sodium nitroprusside [sodium nitroferricyanide dihydrate, Na2Fe(CN)5NO.2H2O] in about 800 mL DI water.
 Dilute to the mark with DI water and invert to mix.
 Store in a light proof bottle.
-Prepare monthly. - 6.1.3 Hypochlorite Reagent In a 1 L volumetric flask, dilute 60 mL 5.25% sodium hypochlorite (NaOCl), to the mark with DI water.
+Prepare weekly. - 6.1.3 Hypochlorite Reagent (0.315%) In a 1 L volumetric flask, dilute 52.5 mL of 6% sodium hypochlorite (NaOCl), to the mark with DI water.
 Invert to mix.
+If 6% NaOCl is not available, adjust volume of sodium hypochlorite used in order to create a 0.315% final concentration.
 Prepare weekly. - 6.1.4 Sodium Hydroxide EDTA Rinse In a 1 L volumetric flask, dissolve 65 g sodium hydroxide (NaOH) and 6 g tetrasodium ethylenediamine tetraacetic acid (Na4EDTA) in 800 mL of water.
 Dilute to the mark after all is dissolved.
-This is used for cleaning both OP and NH3 manifold. - 6.1.5 Diluent/ Carrier for non Preserved Samples Use Millipore ultra pure water as carrier.
-Degas for one minute. - 6.1.6 Diluent/ Carrier for Preserved Samples In a 1 L volumetric flask, dilute 2 mL Concentrated sulfuric Acid (H2SO4).
-Dilute to the mark with DI water.
-Invert to mix.
-Scale up according to need. - 6.2 Standards
+This is used for cleaning both OP and NH3 manifold. - 6.1.5 Diluent/Carrier for non-preserved samples Use Millipore ultra pure water as carrier.
+Degas for one minute.
+Containers for carrier should be acid washed with 6M HCl before each use. - 6.2 Standards